Sytchie/cqca/README.md

 # Clifford Quantum Cellular Automata
 A Clifford Quantum Cellular Automaton (CQCA) is a *globally unique* ruleset for mapping Pauli gates to a set of Pauli gates.
-This ruleset is applied, at each time step, to every cell of an infinite lattice, which itself is, at first, an identity gate.
+This ruleset is applied, at each time step, to every cell of an infinite lattice.
+Each cell holds a Pauli gate.

 The application of a gate to another follows following rules:
 - $i \times i = I, i \in \{I, X, Y, Z\}$ (Unitary operator)
 - $i \times I = I \times i = i, i \in \{I, X, Y, Z\}$ (Identity is neutral)
 - $i \times j = k, i \neq j \neq k \in \{X, Y, Z\}$

+Initially, all cells of the lattice are identity gates.
+However, one can change some of the cells before the first iteration to form a starting configuration.
+By then iterating over time steps, the configuration of the lattice changes.
+The patterns in the change are discussed in this notebook.

+In this notebook, the lattice is always 1-dimensional (i.e., a spin chain).

 ## Environment Preparation
 Technical necessities for the notebook to work properly.